 Located at over 5,000 feet above sea level is Canillo, the main town of the parish of Canillo.
 It serves as the doorway to the ski haven of the Pyrenees Mountains.
 The valleys of Canillo are a major site of beauty and wildlife conservation.
 During the springtime, after the skiing season has come to its close, the flora becomes lush and green, attracting outdoor enthusiasts from around the world.

 Canillo is home to a portion of the illustrious Grandvalira ski station, which offers access to dozens of ski routes varying in level of difficulty.
 Just a two and a half hour drive from Perpignan Airport in France, it is easy to arrange a weekend ski retreat.
 Grandvalira is made up of six different sectors: Encamp, El Tarter, Soldeu, Grau Roig, Canillo, and Pas de la Casa.
+They’re all great places to test out that new ski gear you just bought!

 With just over 127 miles dedicated to skiing, it is the largest ski station in all of Southern Europe.
 Due to the high elevation of the slopes, snow is generally reliable during the high season.
 Anything from daily to seasonal passes are available.
 With over 400 instructors and plenty of beginner level slopes, it offers an ideal learning environment for students of all ages.
 Grandvalira isn’t just for skiers and snowboarders.
 There are over 40 places to get some grub as well as various other activities including, but not limited to: reindeer rides, dog sledding, igloo building, and ice SCUBA diving.